blackholeinfiverse116-ship-it/nicai-validation-layer/README.md

 ### Behavior

-* each signal is processed independently
+• each signal is processed independently
-* a REJECT signal does not stop the batch
+• REJECT signals do not stop batch execution
-* validation results are returned for all signals
+• results are returned for all signals

 ### Example Response